 The answer was always The Relationship between the two people.
 It’s the only actual real thing on stage, all the other stuff is made up, but we can have a real emotional connection and relationship between the two people on stage.

 At the start of the workshop we went around the group and everyone talked about a positive relationship they had in their life and what made it a relationship, what were they like together, what were the factors that made it a relationship.

 In this exercise I was at first surprised by the lack of depth in my own answer and some others.
 I was presumably talking about someone I’d known for ages but couldn’t think what to say.

 Then I realised I’d blocked myself right from the start, as I was originally going to talk about Edgar (who I started Hoopla with) but blocked myself as it was ‘too much’.
-We went to school together from when we were 4 years old, got drunk together for the first time when we were 14, pursued the same girls, went through every break up we’ve ever experienced, sat on walls at parties talking about what life is all about, got beaten up together, argued over a lack of water on a back packing trip in Australia.
+We went to school together from when we were 4 years old, got drunk together for the first time when we were 14, went through every break up we’ve ever experienced, sat on walls at parties talking about what life is all about, got beaten up together, argued over a lack of water on a back packing trip in Australia.

 It was impossible to explain in a couple of lines, because the relationship is part of who I am and has been there for my life.
 The same with any major relationship in my life.
 There is so much depth that I found it impossible to sum up.

 When we meet someone new in life (like going out with someone) the major conversation for years can be the two of you talking about the relationships we have with Mothers, Fathers, Friends etc and over time the other person builds up an image and feeling of what each relationship is like.
 But the other people might have built up a different image of the relationships, as relationships aren’t tangible set in stone things, they are entirely relative and depend on the perception of the viewer.